Job in Band: Drums

-Gear of Choice: Jackson, Peavey, Mesa, TC Electronics, iSP Technologies, Ibanez
+Gear of Choice: Jackson, EVH, Mesa, TC Electronics, iSP Technologies, Ibanez, EMG

-Favorite Movie(s): The Skin I Live In, What We Do In The Shadows, I Saw The Devil, The Raid 1&2
+Favorite Movie(s): The Skin I Live In, What We Do In The Shadows, I Saw The Devil, Ip Man, The Raid Redemption, Iron Monkey

 Quote to Live By: "Evil is a point of view." -Anne Rice